 Back to TOP

-It's taken over a dozen years, but I think I'm finally getting more widely read.
-When the page hit count reached about 35,000, I felt I should put out a little disclaimer for my information here: A good sample size for a decent statistical analysis starts at about 30 subjects; I am drawing my ideas from about 20 psychopaths I have known in my life, along with my formal education in psychology and counseling.
+It took over a dozen years, but I think I'm finally getting more widely read.
+When the page hit count reached about 35,000, I felt I should put out a little disclaimer for my information here: A good sample size for a decent statistical analysis starts at about 30 subjects; I am drawing my ideas from "only" about 20 psychopaths and developing psychopaths I have known in my life, along with my formal education in psychology and counseling.
 Most of my subjects were judged (by me) to have been of the narcissistic variety.
-So, if there's ever a question, please go with Dr. Hare's information or somebody else who has a lot of research under their belts.
-In addition to that, please keep in mind that this website is called syn-theory, not syn-fact.
+So, if there's ever a question, please go with Dr. Hare's information or someone else who has a lot of research under their belts.
+In addition to that, please keep in mind that this website is called syn-theory and not syn-fact.

 Another self criticism I can point to is that some of my sources can seem "stale", or even old.
-For instance, I send the reader to 1952 and 1955 neurology articles on my glossary page!
+For instance, I send the reader to 1950s era neurology articles on my glossary page!
 (I just love Penfield's approach, his writing, and the historical context/Zeitgeist in which he produced his early work.)
 I agree I should really update my sources for the "hard" sciences; yet, my readers should still look elsewhere for some shiny new articles on the subject of brain surgery, to read in the meantime.
 However, for the behavioral stuff, I find that the old sources are often still of use.
 (New doesn't necessarily mean better.
 It just means that the author had access to even more research and books, etc, and hence had an opportunity to provide us with a recent and enlightening written product!)
-Consider that Humankind evolves very little over the centuries; observations of human nature made a thousand years ago still stand as valid!
+Consider that Humankind evolves very little over the centuries; observations of human nature made a thousand years ago continue to stand as valid!
 People still read Confucius and Lao Tzu's stuff, right?
 That stuff is circa 2,500 years old!

 I apologize if I offended any of my English readers' intelligence by providing links to dictionary definitions for very easy words.
-I did this because I noticed that some words don't translate at all; they are just left there in English amongst the target language -- particularly noticeable with languages like Chinese, Japanese and Thai!
+I did this because I noticed that some words don't translate at all; they are just left there in English amongst the target language -- particularly noticeable amidst languages like Chinese and Japanese!
 On the other hand, some words are in fact mistranslated, and the link to the definition is then my attempt to compensate for the machine's inaccuracy, assisting someone who's reading a translated copy of my work.
-The easy and mistranslated words/terms included: street smart, duping, by the way, out-of-control, manners, slob, positive, con, counter, smirky, battery, vessel, creepy and kick-ass.
+The easy and mistranslated words/terms included: street smart, duping, by the way, out-of-control, manners, slob, positive, con, counter, smirky, prowling, battery, vessel, creepy and kick-ass.

 For an example of a mistranslated word (from English to German, Dec.
-2012), I use the word "counter" as a verb, to speak contrary to something.
-However, the machine translates it as a noun, a counter, as in numbers!
+2013), I used the word "counter" as a verb, to speak contrary to something.
+However, the machine translated it as a noun, a counter, as in numbers!
 Also, I use the word "subjects" to refer to people of study.
-Yet, subjects is translated as patients, implying I have a license to conduct psychotherapy, which is not the case.
+Yet, subjects is once translated as patients, implying I have a license to conduct psychotherapy, which is not the case.
 (Google has since fixed those two problems, yet still has the following one as of January, 2019:) "Subjects" used again to designate people of study is translated as themes!
 At least it's a noun.
 Finally, even my name at the bottom of the page is translated into German -- using the -sch spelling instead of the American -sh ending.
-So, if you ever want to argue about something I write, please use the most recent, original English copy to go on!
+So, if you ever wish to argue about something I write, please use the most recent, original English copy to go on!
 Thank you. ...And thanks again for reading this far!

 The entire realm of the website "http://www.syntheory.com" is